annazacharia27/dragen-docs/ngs_study_docs/source/pipeline_overview.rst

 The DRAGEN DNA pipeline executes a streamlined sequence of high-speed modules:

 1. **Read Mapping and Alignment**
-   - Uses FPGA-accelerated BWA implementation
+   - Uses FPGA-accelerated mapper with exact and near-exact seed matching
+   - Extracts short subsequences ("seeds") from each read to rapidly find matching locations in the reference
-   - Supports ALT-aware and decoy-contig reference mapping
+   - Supports ALT-aware and decoy-contig reference mapping for improved accuracy in complex regions

 2. **Sorting and Duplicate Marking**
    - Coordinate sorting of aligned reads